SergeyFM/SergeyFM/README.md

 ## ☀️ Hi!
 I'm Sergey Svistunov.

 👔 I've been working in IT Presales for many years.
 I started as a Sysadmin, then worked as a Project manager, Business Analyst, and continued in Presales - POS terminals, payment software and related services.
-I've been researching, building and selling complex solutions all my life!
+I've been researching, building and selling complex solutions all my life.
 <br>
 <br>
-💻 After years of working in so many very different companies and environments, around 2020 I decided to improve my skills in more technical areas.
-I've always wanted and actually did write programms.
+💻 After years of working in so many very different companies and environments, around 2020 I decided to expand my skills in more technical direction.
+I've always liked programming.
 QuickBasic was my best friend at school.
 <br> I started with CodeWars achieving 3kyu level in **C++** and **Kotlin**: <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light"> <br> And now I'm applying this knowledge to the projects you'll find here on GitHub.
 <br><br>
 There are several projects that I've done.
 Here are public ones on GitHub: